jzdmx/JinHuang-DS-journey/README.md

-### Hi there 👋 Welcome to Jin's Data Science Portfolio!
+# Jin's Data Science Portfolio!

-- 🔭 My name is Jin and I recently graduated with a Master of Data Science from Durham University.
-I am a mix of data analyst and data scientist, and I recently started to get involved in the data engineering field because I am all about leveraging the power of data to deliver tangible insights!
-- On this portfolio page, you'll find a range of end-to-end data science projects.
-I am dedicated to continuously expanding my skills and knowledge in Data Science and keeping up-to-date with the latest technologies!😎

-# [Your Name] - Portfolio

 ## Summary
 Welcome to my GitHub portfolio!
 I am a passionate and dedicated data enthusiast with a strong background in Data Science.
 My journey in the world of technology and data-driven solutions has led me to work on various projects that showcase my skills and expertise.

+- 🔭 My name is Jin and I am a mix of data analyst and data scientist, I recently started to get involved in the data engineering field because I am all about leveraging the power of data to deliver tangible insights!

+- On this portfolio page, you'll find a range of end-to-end data science projects.
+I am dedicated to continuously expanding my skills and knowledge in Data Science and keeping up-to-date with the latest technologies!😎

 ## Projects
 Here's a list of some of my notable projects: